szczeles/public-speaking/PITCHME.md

 # Summary

+- streaming is challenging |
 - real-time vs. micro-batching |
 - no silver bullet in pure python |

+Note:
+ - to implement and maintain
 +++

 ## Thank you!
 Questions?